Forecastle vs Limelight

 Best fit GLNetSuite, Sage, MSD365QuickBooks Online, Xero

-Power BI integrationNative, tightExport-friendly
+Power BI integrationNot nativeExport-friendly

-Cash flow forecastingBuilt but not headlineFirst-class Core module
+Cash flow forecastingNot includedFirst-class Core module

 ReconciliationsNot includedIncluded in Advanced

-Multi-entity COAConfiguration projectNative COAs preserved
+Multi-entity COABespoke configuration per projectNative COAs preserved

 AI co-pilotRoadmapPercival, every tier